 (CNN) — These days, Dubai is a pacesetter for world travel.

-The towering Burj Khalifa, the world's tallest skyscraper, sets the scene for the quaint fishing port turned 21st century architectural destination.
+The Burj Khalifa, the world's tallest skyscraper, sets the scene for the quaint fishing port turned 21st century architectural destination.
 This building trend extends to its hotels and other lodging.